 If we have experience with mild force-based methods, such as verbally telling the dog to sit, then pushing his butt down, or even if we have done lots of luring, it’s hard to imagine how to explain to a dog what we want them to do without taking one of those actions.
 It’s even harder to believe that he will do it repeatedly without a lot of chatter on our parts.

 Getting a dog to do something over and over without saying a word is quite easy once you know how.
-But it is very hard to explain to someone who has never done it or seen it.
-I have seen countless questions about it on Yahoo groups and FaceBook, and even after it is described to questioners, the videos they subsequently post usually show them struggling to understand the concept.
+But it’s very hard to explain to someone who has never done it or seen it.
+I have seen countless questions about it on social media, and even after it is described to questioners, the videos they subsequently post usually show them struggling to understand the concept.
 They speak verbal cues long before the dog understands the connection of the cue and the behavior, then wait impatiently for the stunned dog to do something.
 Then they go through all sorts of gyrations to get the dog to do stuff.
 They also frequently startle their dog, are too loud, use pressure-ful body language, and do other things that cause the dog to not have a good time.

 I feel OK pointing this out because I have done all of the above.
 Some of them you will see in the videos below.